-Student Government (SG) exists to further the educational, spiritual, and relational development of the Wheaton College community as elected officials represent their constituencies’ concerns and issues.
-SG ensures a student voice in the college at large and provides significant leadership opportunities for students.
+Student Government (SG) exists to further the educational, spiritual, and relational development of the Wheaton College community as elected students represent their constituencies’ concerns and issues.
+SG ensures a student voice in the college at large and provides significant leadership opportunities.
 SG serves as a student forum where each member can practice Christian community by debating and discussing campus issues and seeking solutions that will effect positive change in our community.
 SG also serves the College administration, faculty committees, and the board of Trustees by representing student views in a thoughtful and articulate manner and, in turn, listens to College administration and faculty to offer accurate information back to students.
 Finally, SG provides tangible services to the student body such as a subsidized lunch program for students to eat with faculty, academic grant scholarships for student research, and funding for special interest clubs.